-Thanks to its popularity, the ribeye is widely available, including from Harry & David, which offers a pack of four 10-ounce ribeye steaks from Rastelli’s.
-“We have sourced this ribeye from antibiotic-free Black Angus cattle that have been raised on the Midwestern plains with a 100%-vegetarian diet,” says Andy Whitticar, merchandise manager, Specialty Food, Stock Yards and Wine for Harry & David.
+Thanks to its popularity, the ribeye is widely available, including from Harry & David, which offers a pack of four 12-ounce ribeye steaks.
+“We have sourced this ribeye from antibiotic-free Black Angus cattle that have been raised on the Midwestern plains with a 100%-vegetarian diet,” says Andy Whitticar, merchandise manager, Specialty Food and Wine for Harry & David.
 “The cattle are corn finished for 120 days, which creates the perfect marbling and tender, flavorful beef.
 It’s then aged in-house and trimmed to exacting standards.”

 How to cook a ribeye steak

-To broil a ribeye, place a cast iron pan six inches under the broiler.
+To broil a ribeye, place a cast-iron pan six inches under the broiler.
 Once it’s hot, place the ribeye in the oven and cook it for three minutes on each side.
-Then set the oven to bake at 500° F for between one minute (rare) to seven minutes (medium well).
+Then set the oven to bake at 500 degrees Fahrenheit for between one minute (rare) to seven minutes (medium well).

-Sierra Castellano, director of merchandising, Food, Wine and Stock Yards at Harry & David, says that grilling is a great option for ribeye steaks, as is — wait for it — searing it…in a pan…with butter!
+Sierra Castellano, senior director of merchandising at Harry & David, says that grilling is a great option for ribeye steaks, as is — wait for it — searing it…in a pan…with butter!
 She also advocates a simple approach to serving the steak: Leave the sauces aside and try using a rub instead of just salt and pepper.
 “I am more of a purist and like to season my steak with a rub, which helps give it a kick but also allows the natural flavor of the meat to come through,” Castellano says.
 “Our Peppercorn Steak Spice Rub would be a nice complement to this type of steak.”

 Wine pairing with ribeye steaks

 Full-bodied red wines pair best with ribeye steaks.
-“Our Harry & David reserve cabernet sauvignon would be an excellent pairing,” Castellano recommends.
+“Our 2018 Reserve Cabernet Sauvignon would be an excellent pairing,” Castellano recommends.
 “It has good tannin structure, which would hold up well to this hearty steak.”